kossiitkgp/KWoC-Frontend/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

+***
-> Please update this documentation if you make changes to the KWoC frontend or any other part of KWoC which affects the frontend.
+> Please update this documentation if you make changes to this project or any other part that may affect this.
 Future humans will praise you.